joltdx/abap-puzzles/Narcissistic_numbers.md

 # Additional solutions
 A solution that is storing the powers of digits in internal tables and using dynamic read statements to get them is shared in [this repository](https://github.com/faroshtaha/narcissistic_numbers_abap/blob/main/ZTEST_TF_NARC_NUMBERS.clas.abap)

+Based on the VALUE and REDUCE constructor operators, [this repository](https://github.com/suynwa/ABAP-Puzzles) contains neat solution

 # Simple ABAP report
 ```abap
 PARAMETERS p_max TYPE i DEFAULT 100000.